hashicorp/vscode-terraform/README.md

 }
 ```

-This will keep the global `editor.formatOnSave` for other languages you use, and configure the Terraform extension to only format during a `codeAction` sweep.
+This will keep the global `editor.formatOnSave` for other languages you use, and configure the OpenTofu extension to only format during a `codeAction` sweep.

-> **Note**: Ensure that the terraform binary is present in the environment `PATH` variable.
-If the terraform binary cannot be found, formatting will silently fail.
+> **Note**: Ensure that the tofu binary is present in the environment `PATH` variable.
+If the tofu binary cannot be found, formatting will silently fail.

 ### Validation